zhengying-liu/info232/TP1/README.md

 ```
 jupyter3-notebook --ip=127.0.0.1
 ```
-In the popped page, navigate to `~/projects/info232/TP1` and open the notebook `README.ipynb`
+In the popped page in Jupyter notebook, navigate to `~/projects/info232/TP1` and open the notebook `README.ipynb`